 close tightly enough after blood flows through the valve into the lower chamber

 of the heart.
-The mitral valve always has a small opening in it.
+This makes a small opening in the valve even when the valve is closed.
 This opening

 can let blood leak (regurgitate) back into the upper chamber of the